Sleepwalker (2026 film)

-Sleepwalker is an upcoming American psychological thriller film written and directed by Brandon Auman.
+Sleepwalker is a 2026 American psychological thriller film written and directed by Brandon Auman (in his feature film directorial debut).
 It stars Hayden Panettiere, Beverly D'Angelo, Justin Chatwin, Mischa Barton, Lori Tan Chinn, and Kea Ho.
+The film was released in the United States on January 9, 2026.

-The film is scheduled to be released in the United States on January 9, 2026.
+This film marks Panettiere's final acting performance prior to her death on August 16, 2026, seven months after the film's release.

-Premise
+Plot

-An accomplished artist who is haunted by the tragic loss of her daughter in a car accident that left her abusive husband in a coma.
+An accomplished artist is haunted by the tragic loss of her daughter, following a car accident that has also left her abusive husband in a coma.